lsst/partition/docs/partitioning.md

 The fact all tables will be partitioned according to `Object` RA/Dec implies that in rare cases when an object is close to the partition edge, some of its sources may end up in a partition that is different from the "natural" one for the source’s own ra/dec.
-To address this issue, the qserv master will expand the search region by an distance R when determining which partitions to query, where R is large enough to capture object motion for the duration of the LSST survey to date.
+To address this issue, the Qserv master will expand the search region by an distance R when determining which partitions to query, where R is large enough to capture object motion for the duration of the LSST survey to date.
 The WHERE clause applied by Qserv workers to their `Source`